 Older Maori are considerably more likely than younger Maori to be able to converse about everyday things in Maori.
-In the 1996 Census, more than half of Maori aged over 60 reported having conversational fluency in the Maori language, compared with less than a quarter of Maori under 40.
-The 20-39 year age group had the lowest proportion of Maori speakers.
+In the 2001 census, more than half of Maori aged 65 and over (54 percent) reported having conversational fluency in the Maori language, compared with less than one quarter (24 percent) of Maori under 40.
+The 5-14 year age group had the lowest proportion of Maori speakers (23 percent).

 Gender differences in the proportion of Maori language speakers were also apparent.
-At ages 30-64, males were more likely than females to be Maori language speakers.
-The reverse was evident at younger ages, with a higher proportion of Maori speakers among females.
+From age 40 years onwards, males were more likely than females to be Maori language speakers, while at younger ages (below 20 years) a higher proportion of females than males could speak Maori.